 Sheldon Krimsky is Lenore Stern Professor of Humanities and Social Sciences in the Department of Urban & Environmental Policy & Planning in the School of Arts & Sciences and Adjunct Professor in Public Health and Community Medicine in the School of Medicine at Tufts University.
-His research focuses on the linkages between science/technology, ethics/values and public policy.
+His research focuses on the linkages between science, ethics, and public policy.
 His books include Agricultural Biotechnology & the Environment, Biotechnics & Society, The GMO Deception, and Stem Cell Dialogues.
 He served on the National Institutes of Health's Recombinant DNA Advisory Committee from 1978 to 1981.
-He was a consultant to the Presidential Commission for the Study of Ethical Problems in Medicine and the Congressional Office of Technology Assessment.
-He is Board member of the Council for Responsible Genetics.
-He received his BS and MS in physics from Brooklyn College and Purdue University, respectively, and an MA and PhD in philosophy at Boston University.
+He was a consultant to the Presidential Commission for the Study of Ethical Problems in Medicine and the Congressional Office of Technology Assessment and is a board member of the Council for Responsible Genetics.
+He holds a PhD in philosophy from Boston University.